vrtbl/passerine/README.md

 }
 ```

-Because we used the `mod` keyword in the above example, instead of returning a single value from the function, we return a struct containing all values in the fuction:
+Because we used the `mod` keyword in the above example, instead of returning a single value from the function, we return a struct containing all values in the function:

 ```elm
 -- calculate statistics